-After observing an instructor in the the Division classroom.
-Chairperson or Instructional Coordinator completes supervisor's evaluation form and submits it to Vice President for Instructional Affairs This evaluation is administered anytime during the semester bv the Division Chairperson or Instructional Coordinator.
+After observing an instructor in the classroom (Appendix L[1]), the Division Chairperson or Instructional Coordinator completes a supervisor's evaluation form and submits it to Vice President for Instructional Affairs.
+This evaluation is administered anytime during the semester by the Division Chairperson or Instructional Coordinator.
 Every instructor should be evaluated at least once per school year.
 For part-time instructors, an evaluation is done at the end of each semester.